jloveric/language-interpolation/README.md

 python examples/high_order_interpolation.py -m data.type=sequence
 ```
 # Decent parameters
 A few networks which are large enough to memorize "The Dunwich Horror" which is fairly short.
-Using Adam + Reduce learning rate on plateau.
+Using Adam + learning rate scheduler.

 1 hidden layer (8 segments per link piecewise linear)
 ```